dreamregistry/mongo/README.md

 A dream package for mongo.

-It deploys mongo into a docker container, install client libraries and inject necessary environment variables.
+It deploys mongo into a docker container, installs client libraries and injects necessary environment variables.